 Eastern rosella are easily identified by their bright red heads, with white cheek patches.
 The red extends down onto the chest and forms a “bib”, giving way to a yellow belly.
 The upper back is yellow to green, with black patches in the centre of each feather.
 The rump is bright green, often observed when they are flying away.
 The upperwings are dark blue with bright blue shoulders.
 They have long tails, almost equal in length to the rest of their body – dark green in the centre, becoming light blue toward the outside.
 Males are typically brighter in colour than females.
 Juveniles are duller than adult birds, and their plumage is more green than yellow.
-The green also extends up the back of the neck into the crown of the head.
+The green also extends up the back of the neck into the crown of the head, and their cheek patches may be pale blue.
 In juveniles, and variably in adult females, a white bar is present on the underside of the wing, which may be seen in flight.

 Voice: up to 25 different calls have been described for eastern rosella.
 Most frequently heard are the unparrotlike “pee-ping” contact call, reminiscent of a bellbird; the in-flight alarm call – a metallic “pink pink pink pink”, and the noisy parroty chatter associated with intraspecific interactions.
 Juveniles and nestlings near fledging have a distinct “choy choy choy” call.